AkashDas253/GitListify/README.md

 ### 7. **Run the Application**
    - Open the `index.html` file in your browser or deploy the website using GitHub Pages.
-   - You’ll be prompted to authenticate with your GitHub username, the repository you wish to store tasks in, and your encoded GitHub token.
+   - You’ll be prompted to authenticate with your GitHub username, the repository you wish to store tasks in, and your custom password.
    - After authentication, you can add, edit, delete, and sort tasks, which will be saved in your GitHub repository.

 ## Contributing